Wincrest Nursing Home fire

 The Wincrest Nursing Home fire took place on Friday, January 30, 1976, in Chicago, Illinois, United States.
 The fire occurred when an arsonist set a wardrobe closet on fire at the Wincrest Nursing Home building, located at 6326 N. Winthrop Avenue.
 The alarm sounded at 11:30 a.m. and the fire was put out at 1:30 p.m.
 Although the building itself sustained minor smoke, fire and water damage, 23 people died from smoke inhalation.
-A 21-year-old housekeeper was arrested by authorities and was charged with multiple counts of arson.
+21-year-old housekeeper Denise Watson was arrested by authorities and was charged with murder and arson.
+However, she was acquitted in 1977.

 The fire was described as the worst of its kind in Chicago's history, and caused the Board of Health to enact changes.

 The building

 In its design plan, the building complex consisted of 28 rooms, which could accommodate 88 residents.
-The original brick building was demolished in 1966 as part of a three-stage construction project and was replaced by a three story building and a garden.
+The original brick building was demolished in 1966 as part of a three-stage construction project and was replaced by a three-story building and a garden.
 The complex was finally completed in 1973.

 Construction of the building

 The original nursing home complex was a 1,906 sq ft (177 m²) brick building consisting of two floors.
 In 1959, a second building was added to the rear which includes a garden.
 The addition increased the size of the complex to 5,179 sq ft (481 m²).
 The addition was built with precast concrete floor and roof slabs connected to steel beams and columns.
-In 1966, the brick building was removed and was replaced by a three story building; at the same time, a third floor was added to the original building constructed in 1959.
+In 1966, the brick building was removed and was replaced by a three-story building; at the same time, a third floor was added to the original building constructed in 1959.
 Overall, the second addition expanded the complex to 9,466 sq ft (879 m²).
 In 1973, a third building was added with a 10 ft (3 m) corridor connecting to the existing building complex.
 The third building also consisted of three floors and had a floor area of 3,613 sq ft (336 m²).
 The construction of the third building, consisted of precast concrete floor slabs, metal roof deck on steel bar joists.
 All of the buildings were covered with a 5/8 inch fire rated plasterboard.